2DFS/artifacts-evaluation/README.md

 #### Results:
 At the end of the execution, the script will save the results in a file called `results_fig10.csv` and `cpumemoryusage.csv` in the current directory.
 The former contains the build output, like in Figs 8 and 9, while the latter contains the CPU and memory consumption measurements during the experiments.
 The script will also generate a plot of the results and save it in a file called `fig10_reproduced.pdf` in the current directory.

 **Disclaimer:** CPU and memory measurements fluctuate based on machine usage in real-time.
-Please consider this when interpreting the results.
-Additionally, due to high fluctuations, the standard deviation of the measurements can be high; this effect is mitigated by running the experiment multiple times.
+Please consider this when interpreting the results. **Additionally** In this single-vm experiment, the CPU and memory measurements are affected by both the runtime making the request and the registry serving the images.
+Therefore, the memory and consumption might result slightly higher than the one presented in the paper where the registry was hosted in an isolated machine.

 ### Figures 11, 12, and 13: Download of partitioned vs prebuilt images.